rMiccolis/HyperKube/doc/usage.md

 Input parameters:

 - [main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml) => This is the path to the configuration file and MUST be called "main_config.yaml".
 This is the yaml file to configure virtual machines and application.
-- [apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md)) => FThis is the path to the configuration file and MUST be called "apps_config.yaml".
+- [apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md)) => This is the path to the configuration file and MUST be called "apps_config.yaml".
 This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
 Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).

 ```powershell
 powershell.exe -noprofile -executionpolicy bypass -file "E:\Desktop\HyperKube\infrastructure\windows\generate_hyperv_vms.ps1" -main_config_file_path "E:\Download\main_config.yaml" -apps_config_file_path "E:\Download\apps_config.yaml"